-They can be charged as Felonies or Misdemeanors, usually, depending on the damage to the person claiming to be attacked.
-The difference between an Assault and a Battery is one of Intent.
-Battery is a General Intent crime (willfully do the act) and Assault requires the Intent to harm or offend the person.
+They can be charged as Felonies or Misdemeanors depending on the damage to the person claiming to be attacked.
+The difference between an Assault and a Battery is one of completion.
+Battery is when you actually touch the person.
+It doesn’t have to cause injury.
+A Battery can be offensive.

-In 18 years I’ve never seen a case where there wasn’t some provocation and build up to a fight.
-There’s always multiple stories and multiple witnesses.
-The person charged usually depends on the Arresting Officers personal ’s bias or which person talked to the cops first.
+In 18 years I’ve never seen a case where there wasn’t some provocation and build-up to a fight.
+There are always multiple stories and multiple witnesses.
+The person charged usually depends on the Arresting Officers’ personal bias or which person talked to the cops first.

 Assault/Battery/Mayhem cases involve investigation and interview of the witnesses.
 It’s important to have a skilled investigator who knows how to question witnesses and get facts that help your case.
 I have the best at my disposal.